How to Choose the Right Grout Size For Your Tile

-The size of grout lines for tile is something that comes up with just about every tile installation, and is a question we are asked almost every day.
-While we do have recommendations for grout size for each Fireclay product line, there really is no set width requirement.
+The size of grout lines for tile is something that comes up with just about every tile installation and is a question we are asked almost every day.
+While we definitely have recommendations for grout size for each Fireclay product line, there really is no set width requirement.

 Things to Consider When Choosing a Grout Size

 If your surface is not level, the grout will slope from one tile to another.
-You should also keep in mind that when tiling over a corner, your grout grout joint will opensup and when tiling into a recess, the top of the grout joint will narrow.
+You should also keep in mind that when tiling over a corner, your grout joint will open up, and when tiling into a recess, the top of the grout joint will narrow.

-3/16": We recommend a 3/16" grout size for our ceramic Tile line.
+We recommend a 3/16" grout size for our Ceramic Tile.
 This thickness leaves room for the natural variation in size, and the perfectly imperfect edges of handmade tile.

 Need some more advice on choosing your grout size?
 Simply call, chat, or fill out our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.